JetBrains/kotlin/compiler/testData/diagnostics/ReadMe.md

 ### 4. LANGUAGE

 This directive lets you enable or disable certain language features.
-Language features are named as parameters of the primary constructor of the class LanguageFeatureSettings.
+Language features are named as enum entries of the class LanguageFeature.
 Each feature can be enabled with `+` or disabled with `-`.

 #### Usage:

-    // !LANGUAGE: -topLevelSealedInheritance
+    // !LANGUAGE: -TopLevelSealedInheritance

-    // !LANGUAGE: +typeAliases -localDelegatedProperties
+    // !LANGUAGE: +TypeAliases -LocalDelegatedProperties